kidscancode/godot_guides/guides/physics_bodies.md

 After a KinematicBody2D has collided, it is common to calculate some kind of _collision response_.
 You may want the body to bounce, to slide along a wall, or to alter the properties of the object it hit.
 The way you handle collision response depends on which method you used to move the KinematicBody2D.

-When using `move_and_collide`, the function will return a `KinematicCollision2D` object, which contains information about the collision and the colliding body.
+When using `move_and_collide`, the function will return a [KinematicCollision2D] object, which contains information about the collision and the colliding body.
+You can use this information to determine the response.

-Example:
+For example, if you want to the point in space where the collision occurred:
 ```
 func _physics_process(delta):
     var collision_info = move_and_collide(velocity * delta)